smrutisdet/RestAssuredWithCucumber/README.md

 apiClasses package contains the classes which defines the attributes present in response given by api. pom.xml is the maven build file which manages the dependencies required to execute the project.

+For downloading  and setting up a rest api use URL:https://github.com/typicode/json-server and follow the steps to configure it.
+Change the test data value for every api calls in feature files.